Wickes Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about Wickes Group

 Wickes Group PLC operates in the home improvement retail industry, offering a range of products and services for home renovation and maintenance.
-The company focuses on providing affordable and quality solutions for DIY enthusiasts and professional tradespeople.
+The company focuses on providing building materials, tools, and home improvement solutions to both DIY enthusiasts and professional tradespeople.

 Technical Sentiment Signal: Buy